 Always turn off the power before working on a junction box.
 You don't want to be the unlucky person who comes across a highly dangerous hot wire.

-Since it can sometimes be a guessing game which breaker switch controls the room you're working on, instead turn off the main breaker.
+Since it can sometimes be a guessing game to figure out which breaker switch controls the room you're working on and often several different branch circuits feed through a single junction box, it's best to turn off the main breaker.
 Knowing all power is turned off eliminates any confusion and removes the risk of a potential fatal situation.
 It's a small inconvenience to have to reset digital clocks to prevent injury or death.

 Professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
 You do this to avoid circuit overload, which helps protect against a potential electrical fire.